HCL-TECH-SOFTWARE/Documentation-for-UnO-Observability-for-Datadog/README.md

 15. Q: How to view logs on Auditing Dashboard piechart component ?

      A: Select the pie chart and select the View related logs.

+16. Q: Datadog script is running but throwing not found error ?

+     A: Follow this [Create Dashboard](https://docs.datadoghq.com/api/latest/dashboards/#create-a-new-dashboard) documentation and get the host of Create a new dashboard and then update the DD_HOST_PATH parameter for the starter.sh script.